 Discover Gaerdydd, the capital city of Wales, and encounter a unique cultural identity that makes this city a must see while here in the UK.
 Housing the largest population in Wales, with three international universities (Cardiff University, Cardiff Metropolitan University and University of South Wales) you’ll find a thriving community upon your visit.

-You’ll be surprised to discover that this is the first 'Fairtrade capital' in the world, able to demonstrate many places having Fairtrade goods.
+You’ll be surprised to discover that this is the first ‘Fairtrade capital’ in the world, with many establishments selling Fairtrade goods.